-Bookstore services on the Main Campus and Baker-Gaines Central Campus provide textbooks and limited supplies for purchase by students.
+Bookstore services on the Main Campus provide textbooks and limited supplies for purchase by students.
 The Main Campus Bookstore is located in the Oliver H. Delchamps, Jr. Student Life Conference Complex.
-The Baker-Gaines Central Campus Bookstore is located directly across from Admissions.
-Each bookstore maintains textbooks for select courses, supplies, computers, and a wide variety of Bishop State merchandise.
+The bookstore maintains textbooks for select courses, supplies, computers, and a wide variety of Bishop State merchandise.